 What are the Northern Lights?

-When the gases released by the Sun make their way towards the poles of the Earth they can interact with the magnetic field of the planet that focuses on the North and South Poles.
-The majority of the particles from a CME are deflected beyond the atmosphere of the Earth, but a few slide into the atmosphere and collide with gas particles to create an interaction that can include the emission of light.
+When the gases released by the Sun make their way toward the poles of the Earth, they can interact with the magnetic field of the planet that focuses on the North and South Poles.
+Most of the particles from a CME are deflected beyond the atmosphere of the Earth, but a few slide into the atmosphere and collide with gas particles to create an interaction that can include the emission of light.
 These particles are the cause of the Northern Lights and are best seen at night or when the skies are dark.

 Why Are There Different Colors?

-There are some theories about why the lights can be seen in different colors and shades throughout their cycle.
-The different colors of the Northern Lights are explained by scientists by the height of the particles when they are descending through the atmosphere are collide with other gas particles.
+Some theories explain why the lights can be seen in different colors and shades throughout their cycle.
+The different colors of the Northern Lights are explained by scientists by the height of the particles when they descend through the atmosphere and collide with other gas particles.
 When you look out across the night sky and see the most common aurora colors of yellowish-green, these particles have fallen close to the surface of the Earth before they collide with other forms of gas.
 These are usually around 60 to 150 miles from the surface of the Earth.

 Where to See the Northern Lights?

-The Northern Lights are visible in many parts of North America, including the most northerly areas of Canada and Alaska where they can be seen through the majority of the year.
-The phenomenon is best known for occurring over the winter months, but this is because the skies are darker over this period of the year and the lights are easier to see.
-If you are looking to see the Northern Lights the winter months in nations in the extreme north are usually the easiest to see.
+The Northern Lights are visible in many parts of North America, including the most northerly areas of Canada and Alaska, where they can be seen throughout the majority of the year.
+The phenomenon is best known for occurring over the winter months, but this is because the skies are darker over this period of the year, and the lights are easier to see.
+If you want to see the Northern Lights, the winter months in nations in the extreme north are usually the easiest to see.